Pulmonary Function Test

 • Measure the effects of occupational/environmental exposure.

-• Determine beneficial or negative effects of therapy.
+• Determine the beneficial or negative effects of therapy.

 • Assess risk for surgical procedure.